matbelcao/sagrada-game/Deliverables/Socket-Protocol.md

 ##### `SEND draftpool|roundtrack|roundtrack_update [<index>,<color>,<shade>] ... `

-+   `draftpool`: the requested element are concerning the draftpool
++   `draftpool`: the requested elements concern the draftpool
-+   `roundtrack`: the requested element are concerning the roundtrack
++   `roundtrack`: the requested elements concern the roundtrack
 +   `roundtrack_update`: only the updated parts of the roundtrack are sent to the user
-+   `pub`: the requested element is a toolcard
++   `pub`: the requested element is a public objective card
 +   `<index>`: the die position
 +   `<color>`: the die color property
 +   `<shade>`: the die shade property